A task force races against time to solve mysteries from the Mahabharata to save humans in this novel

 die with them.

-Excerpted with permission from The Mahabharata Conspiracy: The Khandavaprastha Conspiracy, Chrsitopher C Doyle, Westland.
+Excerpted with permission from The Mahabharata Quest: The Khandavaprastha Conspiracy, Christopher C Doyle, Westland.